 I am writing to correct a statement contained in the article about the A.F.N.
-Human Resources Conference on education in the unorganized borough in your July 24th edition.
-The article mentioned the case of Molly Hootch vs. Alaska State-Operated School System, a lawoperated School System, a law-suit seeking local highschool op-ortunities in all Alaska Native communities, and then said: "There is a rumor that she is a fictitious person symbolizing rur-al students in that position."
+Human Resources Conference on educa-Resources Conference on education in the unorganized borough in your July 24th edition.
+The article mentioned the case of Molly Hootch vs. Alaska State-Operated School System, a lawsuit seeking local highschool oportunities in all Alaska Native communities, and then said: "There is a rumor that she is a fictitious person symbolizing rur- "There is a rumor that she is a fictitious person symbolizing rural students in that position."
 As Molly Hootch's lawyer I would like to say that she most definately is a very real person.
-Molly lives in Emmonak and has just completed the 11th grade.
-At one time she was a boarding student in Anchorage, but after the lawsuit was started a high school program was set up in Em-monak which she attended this past school year.
+Molly lives in Emmonak and has Molly lives in Emmonak and has just completed the 11th grade.
+At one time she was a boarding student in Anchorage, but after the lawsuit was started a high school program was set up in Emmonak which she attended this next school year. monak which she attended this past school year.

-Since her suit is filed as a "class action", however, you correctly note that she and the other plaintiffs do represent all Alaska Native school-age children living in similar circumstances, in other words in communities without local high school opporstudents.
-Now as Commissioner of Education, Dr. Lind is a de-fendant in her lawsuit.
-Very truly yours, RICE, HOPPNER, BLAIR & HEDLAND
+Since her suit is filed as a "class action", however, you correctly note that she and the other plaintiffs do represent all Alaska Native school-age children living in similar circumstances, in other words in communities without local high school onporin other words in communities without local high school oppor- Marshall Lind, who is also mentioned in your article, was an elementary teacher in Em-monak several years ago and Molly Hootch was one of his students.
+Now as Commissioner of Education, Dr. Lind is a defendant in her lawsuit.
+Very truly yours, RICE, HOPPNER, BLAIR & HEDLAND Christopher R. Cooke ...